Nurbanu Sultan: The rivalry with Safiye

 Of all the sultans, Murad was the most devoted to his mother.
 However, Nurbanu's monopoly and superiority was still threatened.
 Murad didn't keep many consorts, and was committed to a single woman, Safiye.
-Safiye Sultan was given the rank of Haseki as soon as Murad became Sultan, and thus became an influential sultana, albeit very much less than Nurbanu.
+Safiye Sultan was given the rank of Haseki as soon as Murad became Sultan.

 Safiye herself wanted to have a say in state affairs, so she tried to influence Murad, which in turn provoked Nurbanu's dislike.
 Her attempts were in vain, as Murad never listened to any woman but his mother.
 The details of the struggle between Safiye and Nurbanu are not known, but they probably had conflicts within the harem, for in 1582 their hostility peaked.

 To avoid the danger of dynastic extinction, it would have been logical for Safiye to gave birth to more children, but she had been unable to get pregnant for years at that time.
 In the cases where she had become pregnant, she had a miscarriage or the child was born premature and subsequently died.
-Murad, however, refused to accept new concubines due to the fact that he loved Safiya strongly — so much so he was not able to perform sexually with anyone else.
+Murad, however, refused to accept new concubines due to the fact that he loved Safiye strongly — so much so he was not able to perform sexually with anyone else.
 Nurbanu then devised a plan and accused Safiye of using black magic to make the sultan impotent.
 The rumor began to spread throughout the city, and Murad eventually exiled Safiye to the Old Palace due to his self-esteem.
 Doctors eventually solved Murad's impotence, who then produced dozens of children in the following years.